 - 3.57.1.5 Communication system for fire reporting and control or firefighting efforts. - 3.57.1.6 Shipboard arrangement including access routes, availability or firefighting systems (installed and temporary), fire zone boundaries, and communication systems. - 3.57.1.7 Each shipboard firefighting organization, system, drill, and equipment to include rehabilitation procedure. - 3.57.1.8 Ship, space, and equipment security consideration. - 3.57.1.9 Compatibility of ship, contractor, and region/installation or municipal fire and emergency services firefighting equipment. - 3.57.1.10 Industrial work scope, including location of ship, and effect on firefighting systems, access, and communications. - 3.57.1.11 The roles, responsibilities, and membership of the Fire Safety Council (FSC).
-Include the requirement to obtain permission from the FSC to perform work that affects the fire safety posture (e.g., securing the firemain, securing the 1MC, undocking, transferring fuel/lube oil) of the ship. - 3.57.1.12 Hot work monitoring and confined space practices. - 3.57.2 The firefighting and fire prevention conference must include a table top fire drill. - 3.58 Conduct a tour of the ship with region/installation or municipal fire and emergency services personnel, the SUPERVISOR, Ship's Force, and contractor key personnel assigned specific responsibilities during fires to familiarize personnel with the ship's normal access, ship arrangement, shipboard fire prevention, and firefighting systems, equipment, and organization and anticipated condition while industrial work is in progress. - 3.59 Provide a portable 300 KW diesel generator with associated cables, lugs/plugs to supply emergency power during transits to and from dry dock when ship's emergency power cannot be used. - 3.60 For Navy boats and craft, all paragraphs of this standard item will apply except paragraph 3.59. - 3.61 Stage dust collectors off the ship. - 3.61.1 Submit each request for deviation to the FSC via the SUPERVISOR for adjudication.
-Deviation request must include a written risk mitigation plan. - 3.62 Provide cognizant management representation to participate in reoccurring Fire Safety Council meetings.
+Include the requirement to obtain permission from the FSC to perform work that affects the fire safety posture (e.g., securing the firemain, securing the 1MC, undocking, transferring fuel/lube oil) of the ship. - 3.57.1.12 Hot work monitoring and confined space practices. - 3.57.2 The firefighting and fire prevention conference must include a table top fire drill. - 3.58 Conduct a tour of the ship with region/installation or municipal fire and emergency services personnel, the SUPERVISOR, Ship's Force, and contractor key personnel assigned specific responsibilities during fires to familiarize personnel with the ship's normal access, ship arrangement, shipboard fire prevention, and firefighting systems, equipment, and organization and anticipated condition while industrial work is in progress. - 3.59 Provide a portable 300 KW diesel generator with associated cables, lugs/plugs to supply emergency power during transits to and from dry dock when ship's emergency power cannot be used. - 3.60 Stage dust collectors off the ship. - 3.60.1 Submit each request for deviation to the FSC via the SUPERVISOR for adjudication.
+Deviation request must include a written risk mitigation plan. - 3.61 Provide cognizant management representation to participate in reoccurring Fire Safety Council meetings.

-- 3.62.1 Cognizant management representation must be prepared to address fire safety, work, and energy control problems, and offer a reasonable solution to each problem, which may have impact on fire safety posture during the availability. - 3.62.2 The representative(s) must be authorized to make each management decision relative to each routine fire safety decision of the Fire Safety Council that, in good faith, commit the contractor. - 3.63 Notify the vessels Quarterdeck and the Supervisor immediately by verbal means of each fire, which occurred, or is occurring on the vessel, dry dock where a naval vessel is docked or a pier/berth where the vessel is moored. - 3.63.1 Secure and preserve the scene until released by the SUPERVISOR. - 3.63.2 Submit one legible copy, in approved transferrable media, of a formal written report, Attachment F, of the incident to the SUPERVISOR within one day of each fire.
+- 3.61.1 Cognizant management representation must be prepared to address fire safety, work, and energy control problems, and offer a reasonable solution to each problem, which may have impact on fire safety posture during the availability. - 3.61.2 The representative(s) must be authorized to make each management decision relative to each routine fire safety decision of the Fire Safety Council that, in good faith, commit the contractor. - 3.62 Notify the vessels Quarterdeck and the Supervisor immediately by verbal means of each fire, which occurred, or is occurring on the vessel, dry dock where a naval vessel is docked or a pier/berth where the vessel is moored. - 3.62.1 Secure and preserve the scene until released by the SUPERVISOR. - 3.62.2 Submit one legible copy, in approved transferrable media, of a formal written report, Attachment F, of the incident to the SUPERVISOR within one day of each fire.
 Provide daily updates within one day upon request by the SUPERVISOR, until the final report is submitted.
+The written report must contain the date and time of incident, extent of each personal injury or property damage, contractor/subcontractor name, Job Order/Work Item Number, type of fire, location of event (ship name and hull number, space, compartment), a brief description of the event including occurrences leading up to the incident, equipment involved, Contract Number, witness and/or individuals involved, short term and long term corrective action, and root cause analysis must be in accordance with Attachment "G".